 123 Plaza Center, Secaucus

 This place keeps it simple yet delicious with waffle combos like banana Nutella and caramel apple.
-Daring eaters will be intrigued by the peanut butter and jelly crunch selection, topped with warm peanut butter, raspberry sauce and crushed peanuts, and the strawberry cheesecake, loaded with cheesecake cubes, fresh berries and homemade whip.
+Daring eaters will be intrigued by the peanut butter and jelly crunch number, topped with warm peanut butter, raspberry sauce and crushed peanuts, and the strawberry cheesecake, loaded with cheesecake cubes, fresh berries and homemade whip.
 If you go for lunch, don’t miss out on the adorable wedge sandwiches made from two fresh waffle quarters.

 Shut Up and Eat